310mc/https-310mc.github.io-tl/source/_posts/comet_show/epilogue.md

 {% bubble Kanata v2 %}
 no—

-this doesn’t look similar to the incident shu and his unit[^1] experienced two years ago.
+this does not look similar to the [incident] shu and his unit[^1] experienced two years ago.

-it’s our planetarium at work. we had one installed inside here.
+it is our [planetarium] at [work]. we had one installed inside here.
 {% endbubble %}

 {% bubble Tetora worried %}